lunarmodules/luasyslog/README.md

   default `"lua"`).
 - `facility`: one of the `FACILITY_XXX` constants (`int`, default `syslog.FACILITY_USER`).
-- additional the common parameters for LuaLogging, eg. `logPattern`, `timestampPattern`, `levels`, etc.
+- additional the common parameters for LuaLogging; `logPattern`, `timestampPattern` (though these do not add value in the context of syslog).

 ---